Top tasting rooms in and around historic Sonoma Plaza.

 Tips

 Visiting two tasting rooms before a late lunch and one or two afterward makes for a pleasant day.
-You can break the tasting up with a little shopping along the plaza.
-If it’s open, a quick peek into historic Sonoma Mission, just north of the square, is also diverting, and several restaurants worth investigating border it.
+You can break the tasting up with a bit of shopping along the plaza.
+A quick peek into the historic Sonoma Mission and related buildings north of the square is also diverting, and several restaurants worth investigating border it.
 Downtown Sonoma lies 45 miles north of San Francisco, making this an easy day trip from the City by the Bay.
 You can extend your visit at lodgings facing or near the plaza that range from inns and apartments to resortlike spreads.

 Reservations